pesterhazy/boot-fmt/README.md

 `-f` can be files or directories.
 Directories are scanned recursively for Clojure(Script) source files.

-Specify the operation using the --mode paramter:
+Specify the operation using the --mode parameter:

 --mode print (default)